AnthonyCCode/Projects/README.md

 🎬 Movies at Your Fingertips
 A Netflix-like movie UI built with React.
 This project demonstrates a user-friendly interface for browsing movies, filtering by genre and rating, and managing a movie watchlist.

-⚠️ Note: This is a design-focused project and does not currently feature live data fetching or dynamic functionality.

 🚀 Project Features
 User Interface Design: A clean, responsive, and visually intuitive design.
 Search for Movies: A mock search bar for simulating user interaction.